-Today’s guest post comes from the fantastic Chuck Sambuchino of Writer’s Digest and Guide to Literary Agents blog and book fame.
+Today’s guest post digs into why manuscripts are rejected, and comes from the fantastic Chuck Sambuchino of Writer’s Digest and Guide to Literary Agents blog and book fame.
 He’s celebrating the recent release of this fabulous book, HOW TO SURVIVE A GARDEN GNOME ATTACK: DEFEND YOURSELF WHEN THE LAWN WARRIORS STRIKE (AND THEY WILL).
-Here, he shares the reason that your sample pages are getting rejected by agents, and I wholeheartedly agree.
-While I have posted on this topic a few times, maybe Chuck’s take will finally make folks listen.
+Here, he shares the reason that you have a rejected manuscript on your hands, and I wholeheartedly agree.
+While I have posted on this topic a few times (like this post that addresses the question, I wrote a book, now what?), maybe Chuck’s take will finally make folks listen. 🙂

-Writers are constantly rejected because they’ve turned in work too early.
+One of the main reasons why manuscripts are rejected is that writers turn in their work too early.
 As a writer myself, this is a problem I sympathize with.
 We work on a story for what seems like an eternity and then you get to a point where you just say, “If I read this darn thing one more cotton-pickin’ time, I will KILL SOMEBODY.
 I am so sick of looking at this thing that my eyeballs hurt.
 I am going to send it out and take my chances.”

 So you’ve decided to send it out.
 But is it ready?